Tuesday January 13, 2026 | DUNCAN, BC [Updated January 14, 2026]

 Conservative Party Leader Pierre Poilievre drew a large crowd for a town hall in Duncan last weekend.

-The January 10 event saw over 1,400 people come out for the Safe and Affordable Communities Town Hall say organizers; about 500 were inside the room for the speeches according to local media reports.
+The January 10 event saw over 1,400 people come out for the Safe and Affordable Communities Town Hall say organizers – including those who were in the hall as well as overflow outside the hall.

 The event was co-hosted by Jeff Kibble, MP (Cowichan-Malahat-Langford) and Tamara Kronis, MP (Nanaimo-Ladysmith).